diegomanssur/diegomanssur.github.io/internationalstudents.md

 <img src="images/is_bottom_nat.png?raw=true"/>

-## International Students Per Year¶
+## International Students Per Year
 In the following section, we will explore the numbers and Top 5 nationalities for each year, starting from 2015 and ending at 2023.

 ### Top 5 Nationalities in 2015